Ung0d/command/README.md

 # command
 A convenient, single-header implementation of the command-pattern with modern c++.

+The command pattern provides an easy way to undo and redo actions - wrapped as objects.
+I use it for a game-level-editor of myself but others may find use-cases in their own projects.

+Quick how-to:

 At first, you need a definite action that shall be performed.
 That action is an object that holds arbitrary parameters and derives from the command::Action interface.
 ```